oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 {{examples/03-pid/disclosures.md}}

-The following is how a presentation of the SD-JWT with a Key Binding JWT that discloses only nationality:
+The following shows a presentation of the SD-JWT with a Key Binding JWT that discloses only the nationality of the Holder:

 <{{examples/03-pid/sd_jwt_presentation.txt}}